Erin M. Fuller, FASAE, MPA, CAE

 Areas of Expertise:

-- Growth-focused leadership of high-profile organizations
+- Growth-focused strategy for high-profile organizations

 - Board consensus building

 - Creating sustainable, high-performance teams

 Erin Fuller joined Coulter as a senior associate in 2002, was named a vice president in 2006, group president in 2009, and Coulter President in 2013.
 Fuller leads Coulter’s team of more than 80 professionals who exclusively focus on nonprofit management, and assesses business development and partnership opportunities that advance Coulter’s mission and model while supporting our culture of creating thoughtful growth and strong career pathways.
 Fuller is a noted expert on nonprofit management and women’s issues, and has appeared on programs including NBC Nightly News, CBS’s MarketWatch, ABC News, Fox News, NPR’s Marketplace, and BBC’s America.
 She has been quoted in publications including: The New York Times, The Washington Post, Forbes, Fortune and Newsweek.

 Through her work with Coulter’s consulting clients, Fuller and her colleagues have delivered expert guidance to high-profile national and international nonprofits on topics including financial analysis, governance redesign, comprehensive marketing, branding and communication plans and non-dues revenue development.
 A small sample of organizations served include: The ESOP Association, the National Law Journal, the National Council of Jewish Women, the SCORE Foundation, and the Hispanic Business Initiative Fund.